gpessoni/iMovi-Bootstrap/README.md

 # IMovi - a Website made with Bootstrap

  This project is a singlepage website, made with Boostrap.
-This project is a part of a Bootstrap course by Matheus Battisti from the "Hora de Codar on Youtube
+This project is a part of a Bootstrap course by Matheus Battisti from the "Hora de Codar on Youtube <br>
- This project are made with the bootstrap Framework, HTML and CSS The video with the class and the create of project are available here <a href="https://www.youtube.com/watch?v=jJUpJA1GJHw&ab_channel=MatheusBattisti-HoradeCodar"> Click here</a>
+ This project are made with the bootstrap Framework, HTML and CSS <br>
+ The video with the class and the create of project are available here <a href="https://www.youtube.com/watch?v=jJUpJA1GJHw&ab_channel=MatheusBattisti-HoradeCodar"> Click here</a>

 ## Images from the project